-Criteria Criteria High Unobstructed views of highly valuable or iconic elements from High High use public spaces and primary walking routes highly important or highly used locations.
-Moderate Connector streets and well used public spaces Moderate- High Generally unobstructed views including important visual elements Low Low use locations such as urban lanes and local streets from well-used locations.
+Criteria High Unobstructed views of highly valuable or iconic elements from highly important or highly used locations.
+Moderate- High Generally unobstructed views including important visual elements from well-used locations.
 The view is regularly used / a high use location with some view importance.
-Period of view Moderate Views including elements of Criteria moderate importance with little obstruction which are obtained from moderately-well used locations.
-The High (long-term) Viewers may sit or stand for extended periods such as park seating or plaza space view may assist in attracting the public to this location.
-Moderate Viewers may pause for a moment, such as an intersection; see the Low- Moderate Views with some important elements which may be partially obstructed or from a less well-used location.
-The same view for an extended period whilst moving; or there may be a mix of passing and extended views. view may be a feature of the location however is unlikely to attract the public to it.
-Low (short-term) Passing views such as those from streets Low Views from public spaces or streets with little pedestrian use or obstructed views or views with few important elements.
+Moderate Views including elements of moderate importance with little obstruction which are obtained from moderately-well used locations.
+The view may assist in attracting the public to this location.
+Low- Moderate Views with some important elements which may be partially obstructed or from a less well-used location.
+The view may be a feature of the location however is unlikely to attract the public to it.
+Low Views from public spaces or streets with little pedestrian use or obstructed views or views with few important elements.
 Obtaining views is not a focus of using the space.